 For you and I, losing a grand’s worth of wheel would bring on a sickening feeling.
 While the pro teams don’t pay for a lot of their kit, they’re not blasé about it either.
 Should you ever find yourself accidentally in possession of a pro team’s wheel, they’d probably like it back and will exchange that £1,000 wheel for a £5 cap and maybe, if you’re lucky, a bottle too!

 Your wheel has made it safely back to the team, but it’s the end of the road for your poor tyre.
-Pro teams almost exclusively use tubular tyres for racing and once these are punctured, they are binned.
+Pro teams used to use tubular tyres for racing, and once those are punctured they're binned.

-Generally, the work of gluing happens on the rest days, though teams have such a huge stock of wheels ready to go that they’re really just keeping their stock topped up.
+Generally, the work of glueing happens on the rest days, though teams have such a huge stock of wheels ready to go that they’re really just keeping their stock topped up.

-The rest day for the riders is a chance to take a break from racing, we fans usually use it as a day to actually get some work done instead of being distracted by yet another chateau and ITV4 get busy breaking out the montages.
+The rest day for the riders is a chance to take a break from racing.
+We fans usually use it as a day to actually get some work done instead of being distracted by yet another chateau, and ITV4 gets busy breaking out the montages.
 For a Tour de France mechanic, there isn’t really a rest day.
 Bikes, team vehicles and clothes all need washing and of course, all of those tyres need replacing.